luisluna97/siriumtossim/README.md

 For technical support or questions, please contact the development team.

-## 🏆 Why SIRIUM?
+## 🏆 Why CIRUIM?

-SIRIUM combines the best of both worlds:
+CIRUIM combines the best of both worlds:
 - ✅ **Reliability** of proven SSIM standards
 - ✅ **Flexibility** of modern file processing
 - ✅ **Validation** with real-time feedback